AdobeDocs/experience-platform.en/help/destinations/catalog/crm/outreach.md

 #### You need to have an Outreach account {#prerequisites-account}

-Go to the Outreach [sign in](https://accounts.outreach.io/users/sign_in) page to register and create an account, if you do not have one already.
+Go to the [!DNL Outreach] [sign in](https://accounts.outreach.io/users/sign_in) page to register and create an account, if you do not have one already.
 Also see the [!DNL Outreach] support [page](https://support.outreach.io/hc/en-us/articles/207238607-Claim-Your-Outreach-Account) for more details.

 #### Gather Outreach credentials {#gather-credentials}